Return on Education for Bachelor’s Degrees

 Average Cost of a Degree

 Choosing the right college is a multifaceted decision.
-Considerations include where the school is located, whether it has programs that meet your interests, what student culture is like, and of course price.
+Considerations include the school’s location, whether it offers programs that meet your interests, what the student culture is like, and, of course, tuition costs.

-The price tag for college can be jaw dropping.
+The price tag for college can be jaw-dropping.
 The average cost of college for an in-state student attending a four-year university is $27,146 per year (including living expenses).
-Students that attend private, nonprofit universities spend an average of $58,628 per year living on campus.
+Students who attend private, nonprofit universities spend an average of $58,628 per year living on campus.

 💡 Quick Tip: Fund your education with a low-rate, no-fee SoFi private student loan that covers all school-certified costs.